yakiimoninja/baiken/README.md

 # Patch notes.
 - You can view the latest patch notes by pressing [**here**](https://github.com/yakiimoninja/baiken/releases).

-# Inviting the bot to a server.
+# Inviting Baiken to a server.
+### Currently in 600+ servers and 14 official character Discords.
 - Baiken can be **invited** to a server by pressing [**here**](https://discord.com/api/oauth2/authorize?client_id=919027797429727272&permissions=2147535872&scope=bot%20applications.commands).
 - Or scanning the **QR Code** with a Camera or Discord application.